Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 }
 ```

 Users are authenticated through the login endpoint in order to generate a signed JSON Web Token.
 JWT tokens will be passed to endpoint invocations as bearer tokens in authorization headers.
+Only admin users ( `isAdmin=true` ) can perform POST, PATCH and DELETE operations.

 ### 3. Run